rucsi/assets/README.md

-# rucsi6 assets

-# less and js files created by Krisztian Petrucsik
+# less and js files created by rucsi6